Philosophy of Financial Assistance

 In accordance with the Higher Education Act [Amd.
 1998- Title IV, Part F, Section 479A(c)] [Code of Federal Regulations: 34 CFR 682.603(e)], Lamar Community College reserves the right to review and cancel the financial aid awards at any time because of changes in financial resources, residency, marital status, or because of the recipient’s failure to remain in good standing at the College for financial aid, academic, or disciplinary reasons.
 Award adjustments can be made if additional information concerning a student’s eligibility is received after awards are made.
 Any information that is considered to be misleading will result in cancellation of aid until the information is clarified.
 From time to time it becomes necessary for various reasons to change the specific guidelines and requirements for any given award.
 These changes may occur without prior notice due to a shortage of funds or the total number of students applying for aid.

 In order to receive assistance from student financial aid funds, a student must be a U.S. citizen, or a citizen of the Federated States of Micronesia, the Marshall Islands, or a permanent resident of the trust territory of the Pacific Islands (Palua), or an eligible non-citizen.
-Students must also be over 16 years of age, enrolled as a regular student in a degree program, must maintain satisfactory and measurable progress and attend the College on a full-time or part-time basis.
+Students must also be over 16 years of age, enrolled as a regular student in an eligible degree program, must maintain satisfactory and measurable progress and attend the College on a full-time or part-time basis.
 In addition, financial assistance is made available to students who have graduated from High School or have completed the High School Equivalency Certificate (GED).
-However, in special circumstances students may qualify for financial assistance under the “ability to benefit” exception.
 For further information concerning this procedure, please contact the Financial Aid Office at LCC.

 A non-citizen is considered eligible if he/she is in the United States for other than a temporary purpose and is, or intends to become, a permanent resident.
 Evidence in the form of an alien registration receipt card or an approved notice from the Immigration and Naturalization Service will be required to verify permanent resident status.